-3.2.4 Shall.
-Indicates a mandatory requirement.

-3.2.5 Should.
-Indicates a recommendation or that which is advised but not required.

-3.2.6 Standard.
-A document, the main text of which contains only mandatory provisions using the word "shall" to indicate requirements and which is in a form generally suitable for mandatory reference by another standard or code or for adoption into law.
-Nonmandatory provisions are not to be considered a part of the requirements of a standard and shall be located in an appendix, annex, footnote, informational note, or other means as permitted in the Manual of Style for NFPA Technical Committee Documents.
+- 3.2.4 Shall.
+Indicates a mandatory requirement. - 3.2.5 Should.
+Indicates a recommendation or that which is advised but not required. - 3.2.6 Standard.
+An NFPA Standard, the main text of which contains only mandatory provisions using the word "shall" to indicate requirements and that is in a form generally suitable for mandatory reference by another standard or code or for adoption into law.
+Nonmandatory provisions are not to be considered a part of the requirements of a standard and shall be located in an appendix, annex, footnote, informational note, or other means as permitted in the NFPA Manuals of Style.
+When used in a generic sense, such as in the phrase "standards development process" or "standards development activities," the term "standards" includes all NFPA Standards, including Codes, Standards, Recommended Practices, and Guides.

-DEFINITIONS
+3.3 General Definitions.

-3.3.1 Adjust.
+- 3.3.1 Adjust.
 To maintain or regulate, within prescribed limits, by setting the operating characteristics to specified parameters.
-[1911, 2012]

-3.3.2\ Alarm Receiving Facility.
-The place where alarm or supervisory signals are received.

-3.3.3\ Automatic Detection Equipment.
-Equipment that automatically detects heat, flame, products of combustion, flammable gases, or other conditions likely to produce fire or explosion and cause other automatic actuation of alarm and protection equipment.

-3.3.4\ Automatic Operation.
-Operation without human intervention.

-3.3.5 Automatic Transfer Switch.
+[1911, 2012] - 3.3.2\ Alarm Receiving Facility.
+The place where alarm or supervisory signals are received. - 3.3.3\ Automatic Detection Equipment.
+Equipment that automatically detects heat, flame, products of combustion, flammable gases, or other conditions likely to produce fire or explosion and cause other automatic actuation of alarm and protection equipment. - 3.3.4\ Automatic Operation.
+Operation without human intervention. - 3.3.5 Automatic Transfer Switch.
 Self-acting equipment for transferring the connected load from one power source to another power source.
-[110, 2013]

-3.3.6 Clean.
-To remove dirt, scale, and debris.

-3.3.7\ Deficiency.
-For the purposes of inspection, testing, and maintenance of water-based fire protection systems, a condition that will or has the potential to adversely impact the performance of a system or portion thereof but does not rise to the level of an impairment.

-3.3.7.1 Critical Deficiency.
-A deficiency that, if not corrected, can have a material effect on the ability of the fire protection system or unit to function as intended in a fire event.

-3.3.7.2 Noncritical Deficiency.
-A deficiency that does not have a material effect on the ability of the fire protection system or unit to function in a fire event, but correction is needed to meet the requirements of this standard or for the proper inspection, testing, and maintenance of the system or unit.

-3.3.8 Discharge Device.
+[110, 2016] - 3.3.6 Clean.
+To remove dirt, scale, and debris. - 3.3.7\ Deficiency.
+For the purposes of inspection, testing, and maintenance of water-based fire protection systems, a condition that will or has the potential to adversely impact the performance of a system or portion thereof but does not rise to the level of an impairment. - 3.3.7.1 Critical Deficiency.
+A deficiency that, if not corrected, can have a material effect on the ability of the fire protection system or unit to function as intended in a fire event. - 3.3.7.2 Noncritical Deficiency.
+A deficiency that does not have a material effect on the ability of the fire protection system or unit to function in a fire event, but correction is needed to meet the requirements of this standard or for the proper inspection, testing, and maintenance of the system or unit. - 3.3.8 Discharge Device.
 A device designed to discharge water or foam-water solution in a predetermined, fixed, or adjustable pattern.
 Examples include, but are not limited to, sprinklers, spray nozzles, and hose nozzles.
-[16, 2011]
+[16, 2015]

 3.3.9 Double Check Valve Assembly (DCVA).
-This assembly consists of two internally loaded check valves, either spring-loaded or internally weighted, installed as a unit between two tightly closing resilient-seated shutoff valves as an assembly, and fittings with properly located resilient-seated test cocks.
+This assembly consists of two internally loaded check valves, either springloaded or internally weighted, installed as a unit between two tightly closing resilient-seated shutoff valves as an assembly, and fittings with properly located resilient-seated test cocks.